awsdocs/aws-greengrass-developer-guide/doc_source/module2.md

 # Module 2: Installing the Greengrass Core Software<a name="module2"></a>

 This module shows you how to install the AWS IoT Greengrass core software on your device\.
-You can download the core software from the **Software** page in the AWS IoT Core console or from the [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab) downloads\.
-This procedure uses the console\.
-It includes steps to create a group that uses the core\.
+You can download the core software  from the [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab) downloads\.
+This procedure  includes steps to create a group that uses the core\.

 The AWS IoT Greengrass core software provides the following functionality:
 + Deployment and local execution of connectors and Lambda functions\.